-- (i) Mr Wong Loke Tan, a highly experienced banker as the Chairman of the AC; - (ii) Mr Yeo Guat Kwang, Assistant Director General of NTUC as a member of the AC; and - (iii) Ms Serena Lee Chooi Li, a partner of CTLC Law Corporation as a member of the AC.
+- (i) Mr Wong Loke Tan, a highly experienced banker as the Chairman of the AC; - (ii) Mr Yeo Guat Kwang, Assistant Director General of NTUC as a member of the AC; and - (iii) Ms Serena Lee Chooi Li, a Director of CTLC Law Corporation as a member of the AC.

 As the AC members have many years of experience in legal and finance-related matters, the Board considers that the AC members to be appropriately qualified to discharge their responsibilities.
-None of the AC members were previous partners or directors of the Company's external audit firm within the last twelve months and none of the AC members hold any financial interest in the external audit firm.
+None of the AC members were previous partners or Directors of the Company's external audit firm within a period of two years commencing on the date of their ceasing to be a partner of the auditing firm or Director of the auditing corporation and none of the AC members hold any financial interest in the external audit firm.

-The AC has also met with external and internal auditors, without the presence of Management, at least once in FY2018.
+The AC has also met with external and internal auditors, without the presence of Management, once in FY2019.

-During FY2018, the external auditors has during the presentation of the audit plan also provided relevant updates relating to changes to accounting standards and issues which have a direct impact on financial statements.
+During FY2019, the external auditors has during the presentation of the audit plan also provided relevant updates relating to changes to accounting standards and issues which have a direct impact on financial statements.

-During FY2018, the AC has performed, inter alia, the following functions:
+During FY2019, the AC has performed, inter alia, the following functions: